-We are conducting a global cardiovascular outcomes trial, or CVOT, -known as Cholesterol Lowering via BEmpedoic Acid, an ACL-inhibiting Regimen (CLEAR) Outcomes.
-The trial is designed to evaluate whether treatment with bempedoic acid reduces the risk of cardiovascular events in patients who are statin averse and who have CVD or are at high risk for CVD.
+We recently completed a global cardiovascular outcomes trial, or CVOT, -known as Cholesterol Lowering via BEmpedoic Acid, an ACL-inhibiting Regimen (CLEAR) Outcomes.
+The trial was designed to evaluate whether treatment with bempedoic acid reduced the risk of cardiovascular events in patients who are statin averse and who have CVD or are at high risk for CVD.
 We initiated the CLEAR Outcomes CVOT in December 2016 and fully enrolled the study with over 14,000 patients in August 2019.
-The primary endpoint of the study is the effect of bempedoic acid on four types of major adverse cardiovascular events, or MACE (cardiovascular death, non-fatal myocardial infarction, non-fatal stroke, or coronary revascularization; also referred to as "four-component MACE").
-CLEAR Outcomes is an event-driven trial and will conclude once the predetermined number of MACE endpoints occur.
-Based on estimated cardiovascular event rates, we expect to meet the target number of events in the second half of 2022 and report top-line results in the first quarter of 2023.
-In February 2022, we accumulated 90% of the primary 4-component MACE endpoints.
-We intend to use positive results from this CVOT to support submissions for a CV risk reduction indication in the U.S., Europe and other territories.
+The primary endpoint of the study was the effect of bempedoic acid on four types of major adverse cardiovascular events, or MACE (cardiovascular death, non-fatal myocardial infarction, non-fatal stroke, or coronary revascularization; also referred to as "four-component MACE").
+CLEAR Outcomes was an event-driven trial and concluded once the predetermined number of MACE endpoints occurred.
+On December 7, 2022, we announced that the study had met its primary endpoint.
+We anticipate reporting full results from the study at ACC.23 Annual Scientific Session & Expo together with the World Congress of Cardiology (or ACC.23/WCC) on March 4, 2023.
+We intend to use results from this CVOT to support submissions for a CV risk reduction indication in the U.S., Europe and other territories and plan to file for such regulatory approvals in the first half of 2023.